Hundekot – Was er über die Gesundheit deines Hundes verrät

 ---

-Firming stools – tips for soft stools
+Firming up stool – Tips for soft stool

 • Long-cooked carrots or pumpkin : Support intestinal health.

-• Bones: In small amounts they help to firm up the stool.
+• Bones: In small amounts, they help to firm up the stool.

 • Blueberries: beneficial